bugzmanov/nes_ebook/src/chapter_5.md

 <br/>
 We won't cover and support the iNES 2.0 format as it's not very popular.
-But you can find the formal format specification of both iNES version [here](https://formats.kaitai.io/ines/index.html)
+But you can find  <a href="https://formats.kaitai.io/ines/index.html">the formal specification of both iNES versions</a>.

-The bare minimum information we care about at this point:
+The bare minimum information we care about:
 * PRG ROM
 * CHR ROM
 * Mapper type
 * Mirroring type: Horizontal, Vertical, 4 Screen

-We would discuss mirroring extensively in the following PPU chapters.
+Mirroring will be extensively covered in the coming PPU chapters.
 For now, we need to figure out which mirroring type the game is using.

-For now, we would be aiming only to support the iNES 1.0 format and mapper 0.
+We would support only the iNES 1.0 format and mapper 0.

 Mapper 0 essentially means "no mapper" that CPU reads both CHR and PRG ROM as is.

-Let's start by defining Rom data structure:
+Let's define cartridge Rom data structure:

 ```rust
 #[derive(Debug, PartialEq)]